 - counter surfing and stealing objects

 - handling exercises

 - children and dogs

 - Foundation Training Exercises

 I cannot stress strongly enough, Please don’t use physical discipline or harsh tones of voice when Training your Shih Tzu Puppy.
 As stated above, these not only frighten but are unnecessary and are damaging to your puppy/dog and your relationship with him/her.
 There are better ways!
 Even if we believe we are having “success” with these methods, they also cause “fallout”, unpredictable side effects” with our Shih Tzu.
 Shih Tzu are very sensitive, very trainable, and have a desire to please you.
+Help them find joy in the things that we want them to do and we create a that on their own will choose what we want.
+There’s no force, no yelling, no correction, no blame.
+There’s just joy!
 So just “catch them in the act of doing something good” and reinforce (reward) it, then watch the magic begin.